Small business technology trends

 Key drivers of digital engagement among small businesses

 Greater market reach and brand promotion are among the top priorities for small businesses.
-38 percent of small businesses cited increased sales and revenue as a benefit associated with using digital tools.
+Thirty-eight percent of small businesses cited increased sales and revenue as a benefit associated with using digital tools.
 Women-owned small businesses, which were found to be more digitally engaged than their male-owned counterparts, were more likely to identify increased sales as the top benefit resulting from the utilization of digital tools.

 Organizational benefits such as improved communications, flexibility, and lower business costs are less likely to be identified by small businesses as drivers of technology adoption.
 Digitally advanced small businesses were twice as likely to have employees that collaborate regularly, as compared to businesses at a basic level of digital engagement.
 Collaborative employees are better able to generate value, innovate, and improve productivity.
 Many small businesses also believe that digital engagement is associated with happier employees: 69 percent of digitally advanced businesses stated that digital tools improve employee satisfaction.